huangsen365/macos-bash-setup/README.md

 All scripts in this repo use `#!/usr/bin/env bash` and rely on `brew --prefix` so the same commands work on both types of machines.

+Your `.bashrc` also automatically adds `/opt/homebrew/bin` and `/usr/local/bin` to `PATH` if they exist.
+This guarantees that `brew` and packages installed by Homebrew are found regardless of architecture.

 ## Requirements

 - macOS